virtual-labs/exp-layout-design-iiith/experiment/theory.md

 **Micron rules :**

-Micron rules, which the layout constraints such as minimum feature sizes and minimum allowable feature separations, are stated in terms of absolute dimensions in micrometers, or,
+Micron rules, in which the layout constraints such as minimum feature sizes and minimum allowable feature separations, are stated in terms of absolute dimensions in micrometers, or,

 **Lambda rules :**